emmercm/www/src/projects.md

 {{ description }}

-## <i class="fa-regular fa-joystick"></i> Igir
+## <i class="fa-regular fa-joystick"></i> Iigir

-[Igir](https://github.com/emmercm/igir) is a platform-independent video game ROM collection manager to help filter, sort, patch, and archive ROM collections.
+[I`igir`](https://github.com/emmercm/igir) is a platform-independent video game ROM collection manager to help filter, sort, patch, and archive ROM collections.
 It combines all the best features from other ROM managers together into a neat, intuitive CLI package.

 ## <i class="fa-brands fa-node-js"></i> Metalsmith Plugins